- 1 package (16 ounces) angel food cake mix

 - Pineapple chunks and grated chocolate, optional

 - Prepare and bake cake according to package directions.
 Cool completely.
 Meanwhile, for pineapple pudding, combine sugar and cornstarch in a large saucepan.
 Gradually whisk in 2 cups of milk.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat.
 Stir 1/2 cup hot mixture into the eggs; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir for 2 minutes longer.

 - Remove from the heat; stir in pineapple and vanilla.
 Pour into a bowl; press a piece of waxed paper or plastic wrap on top of pudding.
 Refrigerate, without stirring, until cooled.
-Meanwhile, whisk the remaining milk and pudding mix for 2 minutes.
-Let stand for 2 minutes or until soft-set.
+Meanwhile, place the remaining milk in a bowl.
+Whisk in chocolate pudding mix for 2 minutes or until thickened.
 Chill.

 - To assemble, cut cooled cake into 1-in. cubes.
 Place a third of the cake in a 3-1/2-qt. trifle dish.
 Combine water and rum extract; drizzle a third over the cake.
 Top with pineapple pudding, a third of the cake and a third of the rum mixture.
 Layer with the chocolate pudding and remaining cake and rum mixture.
 Cover and chill.

-- Just before serving, in a large bowl, beat cream until it begins to thicken.
-Add confectioners' sugar; beat until stiff peaks form.
-Spread over cake.
+- Just before serving, in a mixing bowl, beat cream and confectioners' sugar until stiff peaks form; spread over cake.
 Garnish with pineapple and grated chocolate if desired.
 Yield: 10-12 servings.